matt-russo/pixelsynth-sw/README.md

   * x : decrease decrease contrast
   * b : brighter
   * v : darker (chose v since it's beside b)
+* increasing colour contrasts
+  * changed #444 to #757575 to reach minimum colour contrast with white and black
+  * changed #FO6 to #DB005B to reach minimu colour contrast with white
+  * changed #ccc to white (on #444 for close controls text)
+* changed "Courier new" to "Verdana"

 ### Other/Bugs
 * hearing some crackling artifact: